Turning Stumbling Blocks into Stepping Stones for Those With Reading Issues

 We are here to help, not to exploit.

-D.A.S.A. specializes in dyslexia tests (evaluations) for ages 5 through 23, with a concentration on 5-18, using nationally recognized assessments.
+D.A.S.A. specializes in dyslexia tests (evaluations) for ages 5 through 23, but we are pleased to announce that we are now able to test adults using nationally recognized assessments.
 It is important to remember that an effective assessment needs to be a combination of tests, interviews, and samples which give a complete picture of the reader's strengths and weaknesses and which measure the characteristics of dyslexia against its definitions.

-Our assessment fees are competetive, and we use trained Master Reading Teachers and /or Reading Specialists/ Educational Diagnosticians for our assessments, depending on the need.
+Our assessment fees are competetive, and we use trained Master Reading Teachers or Educational Diagnosticians for our assessments, depending on the need.
 An average assessment set can cost as little as 349 (cognitive testing or bilingual testing slightly more).That said, no matter where you choose to go for an assessment, you need to ask the right questions of the tester.

 The first question you should ask anyone who will administer a reading or dyslexia assessment is: What training have you received to identify the characteristics of dyslexia?
 What training have you received in interpreting asssessments specifically for dyslexia ?
 You may be surprised at the answer.
 Texas law only stipulates that, for a child in public school, the person making the assessment "be trained".
 Some school use minimally-trained persons or simple screenings rather than full-fledged tests.